-Every site created at Kinsta comes with a WordPress temporary URL so that it’s immediately accessible to you even before you point your own domain at it.
+Every site created at Kinsta comes with a WordPress temporary URL so that it’s immediately accessible to you even before you point your custom domain to the site at Kinsta.
 These temporary domains use this format – https://sitename.kinsta.cloud.

-Google has its policies on duplicate content/URLs and to avoid this SEO issue we enforce an
+Google has its policies on duplicate content/URLs, so to avoid this SEO issue, we enforce an

 X-Robots-Tag HTTP header with a value of